cheeky489/cosc349-a1/README.md

 Launch VSCode and navigate to the cloned repository.

-Then run the following commands in the command-line:
+Then run the following command in the command-line:
-> docker pull anthonyydng/vagrant-provider:ubuntu
->
 > vagrant up --provider=docker

 ### Running the application